-- 4. Mathematics course placement Upon admission to RVCC, all students should meet with their academic advisors to begin the mathematics course placement process.
-Placements are based upon multiple measures, including SAT scores and other test scores (if available), high-school transcripts, work experiences, previous college-level work, and academic focus areas.
-Advisors follow the Academic Advising Guide for Mathematics Courses and may subsequently refer students to a mathematics advisor for final course placements if mathematics waivers are requested. - 5.
-Additional requirements may be requested from the applicant for admission to specific programs of study.
-These requirements may include, but are not limited to, faculty interview, SAT results, a program meeting, letters of reference, and pre-admission assessment testing. - 6.
+- 4. Additional requirements may be requested from the applicant for admission to specific programs of study.
+These requirements may include, but are not limited to, faculty interview, SAT results, a program meeting, letters of reference, and pre-admission assessment testing. - 5.
 Notify the College of eligibility for Veterans Administration Benefits and/or other aid programs.